sachaoregan/sachaoregan.github.io/tumblr-cv.md

 Thesis title: Assessing the validity of quantitative nuclear magnetic resonance (QNMR) spectroscopy as a technique for determining body composition of arthropods.\
 Supervisors: Dr. Graeme Taylor and Dr. Chris Guglielmo

-#Experience
+#Employment

+##Environmental Scientist
+Stantec Consulting Ltd., British Columbia, 2013-Present

+I have been actively involved in all components of the environmental assessment process as well as Fisheries Act permitting for marine and freshwater components of oil and gas Projects.
+I am experienced in writing environmental assessments and technical data reports, permitting under the Fisheries Act, and I am proficient in data management, analysis, and visualization in R. My field experience includes pond-breeding amphibian, breeding bird, nocturnal raptor call-playback surveys, wildlife feature, intertidal, eelgrass, and subtidal ROV surveys in coastal BC habitats, and marine mammal surveys in both BC and the Saint Lawrence.

 ##Independent Contractor
 Hakai Network for Coastal People, Ecosystems and Management, British Columbia, June 2013

-I am conducting interviews with commercial sea cucumber, sea urchin, and geoduck fisherman to examine local-level trends in the fishery and to survey perceptions about the sustainability of the fisheries.
+I conducted interviews with commercial sea cucumber, sea urchin, and geoduck fisherman to examine local-level trends in the fishery and to survey perceptions about the sustainability of the fisheries.

 ##Independent Contractor
 Ministry of Forests, Lands and Natural Resource Operations, British Columbia, March 2013